thomasyu888/synpy-sdk-client/docs/DiscussionServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.DiscussionServicesApi(api_client)
+    api_instance = discussion_services_api.DiscussionServicesApi(api_client)
-    thread_id = 'thread_id_example' # str | The ID of a thread.
+    thread_id = "threadId_example" # str | The ID of a thread.
-filter = 'filter_example' # str | Filter deleted not deleted replies.
+    filter = "DELETED_ONLY" # str | Filter deleted not deleted replies.
     ascending = True # bool | The direction of sort: true for ascending, and false for descending (optional) limit = 10 # int | Limits the size of the page returned.
-For example, a page size of 10 require limit = 10.  (optional) (default to 10) offset = 0 # int | The index of the pagination offset.
-For a page size of 10, the first page would be at offset = 0, and the second page would be at offset = 10.'  (optional) (default to 0) sort = 'sort_example' # str | The field to sort the resulting replies on.  (optional)
+For example, a page size of 10 require limit = 10.  (optional) if omitted the server will use the default value of 10 offset = 0 # int | The index of the pagination offset.
+For a page size of 10, the first page would be at offset = 0, and the second page would be at offset = 10.'  (optional) if omitted the server will use the default value of 0 sort = "CREATED_ON" # str | The field to sort the resulting replies on.  (optional) if omitted the server will use the default value of "CREATED_ON"

+    # example passing only required values which don't have defaults set
     try:
         # Get N number of replies for a given thread ID.
+        api_response = api_instance.get_replies_for_thread(thread_id, filter)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling DiscussionServicesApi->get_replies_for_thread: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Get N number of replies for a given thread ID.
         api_response = api_instance.get_replies_for_thread(thread_id, filter, ascending=ascending, limit=limit, offset=offset, sort=sort)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling DiscussionServicesApi->get_replies_for_thread: %s\n" % e)
 ```